 Please enjoy listening to our 2014 spring symposium here: http://orgs.law.wayne.edu/

-The Journal of Law in Society, the scholarly arm of the Damon J. Keith Center for Civil Rights at Wayne State University Law School, invites you to join us at our annual spring symposium, "Forgotten from the Start: The Law’s Failing of the Urban Mentally Ill," taking place on March 21, 2014 at Spencer M. Partrich Auditorium at Wayne State University Law School.
+The Journal of Law in Society, the scholarly arm of the Damon J. Keith Center for Civil Rights at Wayne State University Law School, held our annual annual spring symposium, "Forgotten from the Start: The Law’s Failing of the Urban Mentally Ill," taking place on March 21, 2014 at Spencer M. Partrich Auditorium at Wayne State University Law School.

-The symposium will examine the isolation and stigmatization of mental illness within current societal structures to shed light
+The symposium examined the isolation and stigmatization of mental illness within current societal structures to shed light

 on the larger narrative about how cultural norms, institutions, and administrative structures fail to adequately address the